B3none/audi-carplay-steps/README.md

    - Connect your smartphone using a USB cable and follow the prompts to enable CarPlay or Android Auto.

 Let me know if you need any further assistance!

+## Maps

+For the maps update you'll need to delete everything at the root of the SD card except the maps-2024 directory, copy all of those contents out to the root of the SD card and then you can update it using the cars maps update functionality